wilnauem2/mysticmindscape/src/content/pages/about.md

 **Finding Clarity:** Gaining clarity about goals, values, and life direction.

-# How I work with you and what I cn provide
+# How I work with you and what I can provide

 My journey of understanding has taken me through a blend of ancient wisdom and contemporary insights, influenced by various sources like YouTube, audiobooks, and direct experiences, such as my time exploring shamanism in Portugal.
 I humbly stand at the intersection of spiritual exploration, seeking to share knowledge that harmonizes time-honored traditions with the modern digital era.